xcarpentier/developers.scalingo.com/markdown/index.md

-In any case, we will communicate through our [blog](http://blog.scalingo.com), [changelog](http://changelog.scalingo.com) and [twitter](https://twitter.com/ScalingoHQ) when any change occures on the API.
+In any case, we will communicate through our [blog](http://blog.scalingo.com), [changelog](http://changelog.scalingo.com) and [twitter](https://twitter.com/ScalingoHQ) when any change occurs on the API.

 ||| col |||